Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/how-to/_demonstrating-proof-of-possession.md

 Demonstrating Proof-of-Possession (DPoP) is an alternative technique to the [Mutual TLS certificate-bound access tokens](/hub/kong-inc/openid-connect/how-to/client-authentication/mtls/).
-Instead of binding the token with the client certificate used in the mTLS, it binds the token with a JWK provided by the client.
+Unlike its alternative, which binds the token to the mTLS client certificate, it binds the token to a JSON Web Key (JWK) provided by the client.

 <!--vale off-->
 {% mermaid %}